karthik-d/room-slot-booking/README.md

 ## API Endpoints: In Detail

-> NOTE that Token Authentication is removed for user management to enable EASY SIMULATION Of GET, POST and DELETE methods and the Authentication can be added before deployment with just a single line of code.
+> Note that Token Authentication is removed for user management to enable easy simulation of GET, POST and DELETE methods and the Authentication can be added before deployment with just a single line of code.

 - The authentication is enabled for all API endpoints except Token Generation, User, Customer, Manager and Admin Management
 - The API interface for this webiste is isolated from the rest of the HTTP HTML request rendering, being kept in a separate application called "api"